 5. Go out into the green outdoors.

-It’s been a long, cold winter in Michigan—and a long, tough year since the pandemic first hit our state.
 The color green evokes a feeling of abundance and is associated with refreshment and peace, rest and security.
 So, take little steps to go green this spring—and enjoy all of the benefits of nature’s favorite color.